Dual Spires: Allusions to Twin Peaks

-Other references

-There are several other references in the episode.
-Upon seeing an African American for the first time, a child asks Gus if he is Frederick Douglass.
-When Shawn makes the observation that Dual Spires has "Bob Barker, Doc Gooden, and Randy Jackson, all living in the same inlet town with no cars, cell phones, or internet", Gus replies that they should pitch the concept to Mark Burnett.
-Shawn and Gus later ride a tandem bicycle in what Shawn likens to a racially reversed Driving Miss Daisy.
-Randy reveals that the town gathers every week to watch Everwood.
-Shawn tells Maudette that they are having a Betty Boop Night at the Roadhouse.

 Reception

 According to the Nielsen ratings system, "Dual Spires" drew 3.543 million viewers, with a 2.2/4 share among all households, meaning that in the United States the episode was tuned into by roughly 2.2 percent of all television-equipped households and 4 percent of households watching television.
 The episode had a 1.3/4 share among those aged 18–49.

 The episode received positive reviews from critics familiar with Twin Peaks.
 Jonah Krakow of IGN gave the episode a score of 9 out of 10, writing that it was "enjoyable enough on its own merits that I don't have to apologize for gushing over every single subtle nod to Twin Peaks."
 Although CNN's Katie McLaughlin was initially worried, her fears were quickly alleviated.
 McLaughlin stated that Psych did a "damn fine" tribute episode, and that she had fun finding all of the Twin Peaks references.
 Simon Abrams of The A.V.
 Club gave the episode a rating of C− on a scale of A+ to F. Commenting on reports that the episode has been in the works since the series' first season, Abrams wrote, "[it] speaks to how patently unnecessary "Dual Spires" is conceptually but also how potentially endearing it could be, too."
 JT Vaughn of Zap2it, however, gave the episode an A+ rating, writing, "It was just an absolutely brilliant episode, one which paid a loving homage to a classic television show while also being a damn fine episode in itself.
 Psych has been in great form since it returned, and long may it continue."
 In contrast, Starpulse writer Brittany Frederick, who was unfamiliar with Twin Peaks, enjoyed "Dual Spires" less than other episodes.